 A restorative approach offers schools an alternative way of addressing discipline and behavioural issues and offers a consistent framework for responding to these issues.
 The aim of this approach is to build a strong, mutually respectful, safe, inclusive and peaceful school community.
-All restorative training is delivered by Anna, a Restorative Justice Council Accredited trainer, who will help you to build a package to suit the needs of your school.

 Half or full day INSET.
 This introductory training will introduce people to the concept of a restorative approach.